Chemical Safety & Regulations Guide for Safe Handling, Compliance, and Risk Control

 Recent Updates – Trends and Developments in 2025

-• 2024–2025: Expansion of GHS updates
+• Expansion of GHS updates (2024–2025): Improved classification criteria and hazard communication standards.

-• AI-driven chemical risk assessment tools
+• AI-driven risk assessment tools: Advanced tools to predict hazards and improve planning.

 Laws or Policies – Regulatory Landscape

-• Globally Harmonized System (GHS):
+• Globally Harmonized System (GHS): Standardizes classification and labeling of chemicals.

-• OSHA Hazard Communication Standard (HCS):
+• OSHA Hazard Communication Standard (HCS): Ensures hazard communication in workplaces.

-• Environmental Protection Regulations:
+• Environmental Protection Regulations: Control emissions and waste management.

 • Manufacture, Storage, and Import of Hazardous Chemicals Rules